The Confluent Inc (CFLT) Stock expansion path ahead

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 41.10 percent of Confluent Inc shares are owned by insiders, and 62.94 percent are held by financial institutions.
-Kreps Edward Jay, the CHIEF EXECUTIVE OFFICER at Confluent Inc (CFLT) has sold 232,500 shares of firm on Feb 20 at a price of $32.46 against the total amount of $7.55 million.
-In another inside trade, Volpi Michelangelo, Director of Confluent Inc (NASDAQ:CFLT) sold 637,268 shares of the firm on Feb 09 for a total worth of $20.22 million at a price of $31.73.
-An inside trade which took place on Feb 09, PRESIDENT, FIELD OPERATIONS of Confluent Inc Schultz Erica sold 63,729 shares of firm against total price of $2.02 million at the cost of $31.75 per share.
+Currently, 31.45 percent of Confluent Inc shares are owned by insiders, and 61.97 percent are held by financial institutions.
+Sivaram Rohan, the CHIEF FINANCIAL OFFICER at Confluent Inc (CFLT) has sold 7,234 shares of firm on Feb 21 at a price of $32.15 against the total amount of $0.23 million.
+In another inside trade, Verbowski Chad, CHIEF TECHNOLOGY OFFICER of Confluent Inc (NASDAQ:CFLT) sold 5,963 shares of the firm on Feb 21 for a total worth of $0.19 million at a price of $32.15.
+An inside trade which took place on Feb 21, CHIEF ACCOUNTING OFFICER of Confluent Inc Liu Ying Christina sold 4,109 shares of firm against total price of $0.13 million at the cost of $32.15 per share.